smilealdway/PowerMCP/PSSE/README.md

 - PSSE v33 (or compatible version)
 - Access to the PSSE installation directory (e.g., `C:\Program Files (x86)\PTI\PSSE33`)

-## Prompt Example

-- Could you solve the power flow for `savnw.sav` in PSSE?

 ## Available Tools

 - **load_and_solve_case(case_path: str)**: Load and solve a power flow case.